Amber Holland

 Amber Holland (born July 10, 1974) is a Canadian curler from Loreburn, Saskatchewan.
 Holland skipped Saskatchewan's team to a national women's championship in 2011 by defeating defending champion Jennifer Jones in the Scotties Tournament of Hearts and won a silver medal at the 2011 Capital One World Women's Curling Championship.
 She also won a national championship at the junior level in 1992, and captured a silver medal at the World Junior Curling Championships in 1993 after losing in the final.

+Holland currently coaches the Kerry Galusha rink.

 Curling career

 1992–2010

 Holland's first experience curling at the national level came at the 1992 Canadian Junior Curling Championships in Vernon, British Columbia, where she skipped her Saskatchewan team to a national championship.
 Her teammates at the event included Angela Street, Tracy Beach and Cindy Street.
 Holland and her rink represented Canada at the 1993 World Junior Curling Championships, where they captured the silver medal.

 After beginning play on the women's circuit after her junior career was finished in 1993, Holland did not have immediate success.
 She has played in Saskatchewan's provincial playdowns ten times, but did not appear at the Scotties Tournament of Hearts until 1999, when she served as an alternate for her former junior teammate Cindy Street.
 She also served as an alternate for Tracy Streifel's team at the 2006 event.
 Holland competed in Canada's Olympic curling trials in 2001 and 2005.
 She skipped her own entry in 2001, and played as an alternate with Sherry Anderson's rink in 2005.

 Holland's 2011 championship rink of third Kim Schneider, second (and Kim's sister) Tammy Schneider and lead Heather Kalenchuk got together in 2005.
 In 2008 they won the World Curling Tour Players' Championships.
 The team was coached by Merv Fonger and the alternate was Jolene Campbell.